edWright177/Magazine/README.md

-# Magazine: INTRODUCE THE PROJECTS
+# Overtourism in National Parks
 Made by Ed Wright, 2022.

 ## Pages